 What is Cloud VPS?

-So… just what is Liquid Web’s Cloud VPS, and what benefits does it have for your hosting environment?
-Let’s start with some definitions.
+So, just what is Cloud VPS, and what benefits does it have for your hosting environment?
+Let's start with some definitions.

 What is the Cloud?

 By definition, cloud computing is the practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.
+Whether you are choosing between Cloud VPS or Cloud Dedicated, or Cloud Server Hosting, the storage remains the same.
 While a local machine can be used to access the cloud, the intent is that the environment is remote thus removing the need for local resources for storage, management, and processing of data.

 What is a Virtual Private Server?

 Next, we want to understand what a virtual private server is and how it works.
-The VPS is a private, dedicated hosting environment that is on a host, parent server, or a cluster of servers through the use of virtualization.
+The VPS is a private, dedicated hosting environment that is a partition of specific resources from a parent server through the use of virtualization.
 We implement a hypervisor or virtual machine manager (computer software, firmware, or hardware that creates and runs virtual machines) to run virtual machines on a host/parent server.
 Each virtual machine is called a guest instance or child instance, relating a guest to a host and a child to a parent.

 Essentially, the VPS is like a physical server that exists as a piece of software running on a host/parent server.